-Breakdown of Learning and Teaching Activities (for DRPS)

-Please fill in the number of timetabled hours per student for each type of activity.
+3reakdown of Learning and Teaching Activi ties (for DRPS) Please fill in the number of timetabled hours per student for each type of activity.
 Do not include non-timetabled hours.

-A typical 10pt Informatics course has:

-- 18-20 lecture slots (2/wk), but only ~15h should be examinable lectures, with the rest used for guest lectures, revision sessions, assignment feedforward/ feedback, etc. If unsure of plans, count these under 'lecture hours' but please explain tentative plans in the free text below. - No more than 4-5 lab or tutorial hours.
-Please consider whether fewer can be used, e.g. by using some lecture hours for whole-class discussion/feedforward.

-A typical 20pt course has 30 lecture slots (3/wk) and no more than 8 lab/tutorial hours.
+Timetabled Hours Туре A typical 10pt informatics course has: 35 Lecture Hours 10-20 reclure siols (2/WK), but only 15/1 should be examinable lectures with the 0 Seminar/Tutorial Hours should be examinable lectures, with the rest used for guest lectures, revision sessions, assignment feedforward/ feedback, etc. If unsure of plans, count these under 'lecture hours' but please explain tentative plans in the free text below.
+No more than 4-5 lab or tutorial hours.
+Please consider whether fewer can be used, e.g. by using some lecture hours for whole class discussion (feedforward) 0 Dissertation Project Supervision Hours 8 Supervised Lab/Workshop/Studio Hours 0 Feedback/Feedforward hours 2 Summative assessment hours [Normally 2h if using an exam; otherwise 0] 5 Revision Session Hours A typical 20pt course has 30 lecture slots (3/wk) and no more than 8 lab/tutorial hours.
+(Note for ISS: Remaining hours should be allocated to